omaralwadie/phasmophobia-melon-mod/README.md

-# Phasmophobia MelonLoader Mod (Outdated when beta branch goes live)
+# Phasmophobia MelonLoader Mod - Outdated

 Just an private project to learn some basic programming of Unity Engine Mods with the help of MelonLoader.
 Place the generated DLL into the MelonLoader Mods folder.